tinted-theming/home/builder.md

 "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).*

-This document describes the requirments and basic functionality of theme builders.
+This document describes the requirements and basic functionality of theme builders.
 Builders are generally designed for template maintainers' ease of use.
 Template maintainers SHOULD provide built versions of their template so the end user doesn't need to be aware of builders.

 ## Glossary